binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 ```

 At this point, the cluster is up but the NGINX ingress is not installed
 by default.
-This is true in general for Mminikube clusters as well as
+This is true in general for Minikube clusters as well as
 for clusters installed via `kubeadm`.
 Other cluster deployment methods
 may install it automatically.